Compact connected components in relative character varieties of punctured spheres: Properties of our compact relative components

 \section{Properties of our compact relative components}

-In this section we return to the ``representation variety'' side of the non-Abelian Hodge correspondance where we summarize the results obtained so far and prove Theorems \ref{t:ExistenceCompactComponents} and \ref{t-thm2} for $\SU(p,q)$, under the condition that $\frac{p}{q}+ \frac{q}{p} < s-2$.
+In this section we return to the ``representation variety'' side of the non-Abelian Hodge correspondence where we summarize the results obtained so far and prove Theorems \ref{t:ExistenceCompactComponents} and \ref{t-thm2} for $\SU(p,q)$, under the condition that $\frac{p}{q}+ \frac{q}{p} < s-2$.